-Page 11 of 23 - Harney/Grant 24th Judicial District Supplemental Local Rules - effective 2/1/2021
+Page 16 of 29 - 24th Judicial District Supplemental Local Rules - effective February 2, 2023

+3. DECISION MAKING

-1.1 The parent's names are and 1 2 This Parenting Plan applies to the following ng Child(ren): Date of Birth 2.
-DESIGN NATIO N OF RESIDENTIAL PARENT p w rovide vho ha poses of the Standard Parenting Plan, the standard Parenting Plan, the standard for the children.
-The sparenting time with the children according Plan. he "non-reside ential parent" means the pare ( ( ) Mother ( ) Father shall be considered the "residential parent."
-(Check one.)
-3. DECISION ON MA AKING 3 .1 Major Decisions (Joint or Sole Custody) The terms Sole and Joint Custody indicate how parents will handle major decision about the children.
-Major decisions include, but are not limited to, decisions about children's education, non-emergency health care and religious training.
-The term and Joint Custody have nothing to do with the amount of time that children spen either parent, nor do they affect Child Support calculations.
-The court cannot ord Custody unless both parents agree to it.
-3.1 (a) Sole Custody.
-The residential paren on major decisions about the child ole decision making authorit making major decisions about the children.
+3.1 Major Decisions (Joint or Sole Custody)

+The terms Sole and Joint Custody indicate how parents will handle major decisions about the children.
+Major decisions include, but are not limited to, decisions about the children's education, non-emergency health care and religious training.
+The terms Sole and Joint Custody have nothing to do with the amount of time that children spend with either parent, nor do they affect Child Support calculations.
+The court cannot order Joint Custody unless both parents agree to it.
-3.1 (b) Joint Custody.
-Both parents will share in the responsibility for

-Note: In order to be valid, the designation of Joint or Sole custody must be set forth in Judgment.
+- 3.1 (a) Sole Custody.
+The residential parent shall have sole decision-making authority on major decisions about the children. - 3.1 (b) Joint Custody.
+Both parents will share in the responsibility for making major decisions about the children. - 3.1 (c) Note: In order to be valid, the designation of Joint or Sole custody must be set forth in Judgment.